isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 <img src="/images/VAS_U16_Volleyball.jpg" style="width:80%">

 Our volleyball girls came in at the 2nd Runner Up placing in VAS National U16 Volleyball Championship 2017 held on 24 Nov 2017 at Hougang Sports Hall .
-Read more at&nbsp;[https://www.vas.org.sg/vasu16-2017](https://www.vas.org.sg/vasu16-2017).
 Well done, team PL.
 To God be the Glory!

 ### World Robot Games 2017